HITS-MBM/conan/README.md

 In order to successfully run CONAN you need to have working installations of:

  - Python 3, with numpy and scipy installed.
 (Anaconda 3+ recommended).
+Using an older version of scipy can cause an error in testing.
+The error will read something like: ValueError: Valid methods when the raw observations are omitted are 'single', 'complete', 'weighted', and 'average'.
+If you are NOT interestred in cluster analysis, feel free to ignore this error in testing.
  - GROMACS molecular dynamics engine, version 5.0 or later.
 GROMACS can be downloaded from the official website.
 (NB: GROMACS is only used for the first step of analysis, the MD trajectory can be obtained by other programs too.)
  - Gnuplot plotting tool.
 It can be downloaded from the official website.
  - Mencoder is obtained through MPlayer, which can be found on the official website.